-OneNet is Oklahoma’s only statewide internet service provider, connecting our customers to each other and the world beyond.
-We serve universities and colleges, CareerTechs, K-12 schools, libraries, health care providers, research facilities, non-profit organizations and local, state, tribal and federal governments.
+OneNet is Oklahoma’s research and education network and the only statewide internet service provider, connecting our customers to each other and the world beyond.
+We serve universities, colleges, CareerTechs, K-12 schools, libraries, health care facilities, research institutions, and nonprofit organizations, in addition to local, state, tribal and federal governments.

 OneNet’s mission is to advance technology across Oklahoma.
 We seek innovative solutions through unique partnerships to provide affordable, high-speed broadband options to those we serve.